Ph.D., University of California, Los Angeles

 Prof. Clark teaches a wide variety of undergraduate and graduate courses, including Introduction to Western Classical Music (MUS 2), Latin American Folk and Popular Styles (MUS 15), Latin American Classical Heritage (MUS 16), Music of Spain (MUS 18), History of Western Music (MUS 112A-C), Representations of Spain in Music and Dance, 1700-Present (MUS/DNC 155E), Bibliography and Research Methods (MUS 200), Proseminar in Musicology (MUS 206), as well as graduate seminars (MUS 262-63) on Flamenco and Spanish Nationalism; the Tango and Piazzolla; and Music Theory from Antiquity to the Renaissance.
 As an advisor at KU and now UCR, he has guided ten dissertations, twenty-three DMA documents/lecture-recitals, twelve master’s theses, and two senior-honors theses.
-In addition, he has served as external evaluator or on the tribunals of ten doctoral dissertations at Spanish universities, and one each at CUNY Graduate Center, the University of Southhampton, Sydney Conservatorium, and Australian National University.
-He has also given numerous presentations for continuing-education organizations such as the OsherLife Lecture Series at both UCR and UCSD, as well as for the Continuing Education Center at Rancho Bernardo, the Oasis Lecture Series in Albuquerque, and the LA Opera’s Opera for Educators series.
+In addition, he has served as external evaluator or on the tribunals of thirteen doctoral documents at Spanish universities, and one each at CUNY Graduate Center, the University of Southhampton, Sydney Conservatorium, and Australian National University.
+He has also given dozens of presentations for continuing-education organizations such as the OsherLife Lecture Series at both UCR and UCSD, as well as for the Continuing Education Center at Rancho Bernardo, the Oasis Lecture Series in Albuquerque, and the LA Opera’s Opera for Educators series.